 Established in 1891, the City of Marysville was founded by a trader, James P. Comeford and wife Maria, who first arrived in the area in 1878 and paved the way for many pioneer families to follow.
 The Comefords lived on the neighboring Tulalip reservation for six years, traveling the waterways and seeing to the work of the 18 logging camps.
 You can a get a glimpse of pioneer life in the 1884 hand-hewn cedar home of the Gehl pioneer family which now sits in Jennings Park.
 The interior of the house has been furnished as a typical farmhouse of the 1880s with wood burning stove and rustic furniture.

 Today, Marysville is a thriving community situated near the banks of the Snohomish River.
-It hosts a number of fun festivals, notably the Tulalip Pow-Wow and Strawberry Festival.
-Begun over 60 years ago as a one-day community celebration, the June Strawberry Festival has grown into a ten-day event drawing people from around the Puget Sound region.
+It hosts a number of fun festivals, notably the Strawberry Festival, which began over 60 years ago as a one-day community celebration, the June Strawberry Festival has grown into a ten-day event drawing people from around the Puget Sound region.

 Marysville is immediately adjacent to the Tulalip Indian Reservation.
 At Mission Beach you can view a longhouse, totem poles and canoe sheds used for tribal living and ceremonies.
-The Tulalip Tribes have recently developed Quil Ceda Village along the I-5 corridor.
-The Tulalip Casino is the new premier gaming destination in Snohomish County.
-This gaming mecca is also a showcase for Northwest art and Tulalip Indian culture.
+The Tulalip Resort Casino is a premier gaming and hotel destination in Snohomish County.
+This resort is also a showcase for Northwest art and Tulalip Indian culture.
 Rushing waterfalls, four fountains and numerous ponds greet visitors.
 One pond holds an Orca whale sculpture, another has a stunning, 20-foot tall stature of an Indian fisherman about to spear a leaping salmon.
 Open seven days a week.

 Greater Marysville Tulalip Chamber of Commerce and Visitor Center